OpenSourceSimon/QuoteTab/README.md

 # "Quote tab"
-Every tab with a nature background and a quote
+Changes your new tab page to a minimalistic page.
+Just a simple clock, random nature background and random quote.
+And the best part, it is completely open source.

 Created by [Simon](https://github.com/StopmotionSimonYT)